fcarvalhopacheco/HOW2/CONTRIBUTING.md

 # Contributing Guidelines
 :tada: **First off, congrats for considering contributing to any project!** :tada:

-It took me forever to overcome my fear for contributing to any project for many reasons.
+It took me forever to overcome my fear to contribute to any project for many reasons.
 So, I hope this can help you as well :)